yash30201/cs-notes/OS/notes/deadlocks.md

 > Why is is named banker's ? <br> Because this represents the situation when multiple people are taking loan from bank having limited money.

+> This class of algo is called Resource-request algorithm.

 ### Ostrich Algorithm

 Just like an Ostrich, which buries its head in earth when senses danger, just ignore deadlock handling hoping that it will not happen.